Create a Litmus analytics tracking code

-In order to generate your stats, you need to include our tracking code in your email.
-When your email is viewed by your subscribers, this tracking code will load an image from our servers.
-This enables us to discern what email client the recipient was using, and how they interacted with your email (reads, printing, forwarding, and so on).
+To generate your data, you need to include a Litmus tracking code in your email.
+When your email is viewed by your subscribers, this tracking code will load an image from our servers to discern what email client the recipient is using and their engagement time where possible.

-To get started, we recommend you create a tracking code from within an email project.
+We recommend you create a tracking code directly in your email project.
 This will ensure your email tracking and reporting are linked to your email project and available in the context of that email's workflow.
-There are two places within an email project to create a tracking code.
-You can click Set up in the Tracking section of the email summary view, or you can click New tracking code in the Analytics tab of your email project navigation bar.

-Either method above will start the tracking code creation process, which we will walk you through below.
+Either method will start the tracking code creation process.
+Follow the steps below to finish!

-✏️ Note: To ensure no subscriber PII is stored by Litmus, any data that is collected via a merge tag that resembles an email address will be scrubbed and will not be stored or appear in Email Analytics reports.
-If you wish to use an alternative UUID merge tag to eliminate the need to store PII, you can select "Other" as the ESP and enter a non-email related merge tag.
+NOTE: To ensure no subscriber PII is stored by Litmus, any data that is collected via any merge tag that resembles an email address will be scrubbed and will not be stored or appear in Email Analytics reports.

 Customize your tracking code